googleapis/gapic-generator-ruby/shared/output/cloud/vision_v1/README.md

-# Ruby Client for the Google Cloud Vision V1 API
+# Ruby Client for the Cloud Vision V1 API

-API Client library for the Google Cloud Vision V1 API
+Integrates Google Vision features, including image labeling, face, logo, and landmark detection, optical character recognition (OCR), and detection of explicit content, into applications.

-google-cloud-vision-v1 is the official client library for the Google Cloud Vision V1 API.
+Integrates Google Vision features, including image labeling, face, logo, and landmark detection, optical character recognition (OCR), and detection of explicit content, into applications.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Google Cloud Vision V1 API.
+It provides basic client classes for a specific version of the Cloud Vision V1 API.
 Most users should consider using the main client gem, [google-cloud-vision](https://rubygems.org/gems/google-cloud-vision).
 See the section below titled *Which client should I use?* for more information.